SatishKumarRaizada/flutter_button_types/README.md

 ## Usage

-There are number of textfield property that you can use and modify:
+It gives you bunch of button that you can use into your project, like:

 - TextButton
 - OutlinedButton